Chain Tutte polynomials: Basic properties of chain Tutte polynomials

-Note that the split chain Tutte polynomials of Definition \ref{split-polys} are just reorderings (so that we can see the smaller chain Tutte polynomials in the summation) of the original chain Tutte polynomials separated by terms containing or not containing the element $a\in M$.
-Those can again be rearranged to which is why we used the word split in the name.
-Hence, loosely speaking, these polynomials are somewhere between deletion and contraction.
+Next we study the split chain Tutte polynomials in Definition \ref{split-polys}.
+Note that these split chain Tutte polynomials are just reorderings of the original chain Tutte polynomials separated by terms containing or not containing the element $a\in \A$.
+Gathering terms in order to present a formula for the split chain Tutte polynomials we have

-By construction for $a\in \A$ not a loop and not a coloop we can state the classical recursion for the Tutte polynomial as Now we generalize this for $k>1$.
+By construction for $a\in \A$ not a loop and not a coloop we can state the classical recursion for the Tutte polynomial as Now Theorem \ref{recursion} generalizes this for $k>1$ which we now prove.